atmcgrath/END-Digital-Collection/_texts/EN-Cautious-1773.md

 ---

 ## LETTER LXVIII.
-(212)
+(202)

 From the same to the same.

 I am going to continue my narative, madam, and without any apology, because you, I imagine, desire to read the continuation of it, without being interrupted by any impertinent preface to it.

-My friend, Carey, soon found that Miss Boswell was as saithless, as fire was fair; and that he had no reason to expe£t fidelity from a woman who had not been Saithful to herself. -- In the sirst tranfc ports of his anger, he turned her out of his house, and bade her go to the man whom Sire prcsered to him.
+My friend, Carey, soon found that Miss Boswell was as faithless, as fire was fair; and that he had no reason to expect fidelity from a woman who had not been Saithful to herself. -- In the first transports of his anger, he turned her out of his house, and bade her go to the man whom she prefered to him.
-Shocked at having been discovered, and Stung to the Soul at being So cavalierly treated by the man fo whom She had Sacrificed everything -- Sire lest him, as Sire believed, quite cured of the Slightest regard for him; as he had behaved to her in So

-infamous a manner. -- -- However, after a very Short residence with her new lover, who was the mosl volatile and fickle creature breathing, She Sound that Sire Still loved Carey, and that her tenderness for him was not to be extinguislied. yet, being too proud to make the Smallest submisiions, andcon fcious of having been grosly abused, Sire remained for Some time, in a State of wretchedness, not to be described.
+Shocked at having been discovered, and stung to the soul at being so cavalierly treated by the man to whom she had sacrificed everything -- she left him, as she believed, quite cured of the slightest regard for him; as he had behaved to her in so infamous a manner. -- However, after a very short residence with her new lover, who was the most volatile and fickle creature breathing, she found that she still loved Carey, and that her tenderness for him was not to be extinguished. -- Yet, being too proud to make the smallest submisiions, and conscious of having been grosly abused, she remained for some time, in a state of wretchedness, not to be described.

-Her relations and friends in England had totally abandoned her, upon her sirst going off in So in discreet a manner; and her Sather divided the for tun.e he was to have given with her, to Carey, between her two younger Siiters, who were, in coni
+Her relations and friends in England had totally abandoned her, upon her first going off in so in discreet a manner; and her father divided the fortune he was to have given with her, to Carey, between her two younger sisters, who were, in consequence of that division, married. -- Without that addition to the fortunes intended for them before, they might never have received any honourable overtures, for the indiscretion of one daughter in a family is frequently detrimental to her sisters.
-Sequence
-Sequence of that division, married. -- -- -- -- -- Without

-that addition to the fortunes intended for them be?" fore, they might never have received any honourable overtures, for the indiscretion of one daughter in a Samily is Srequently detrimental to her Sisters.

-As miss bor\a'’eli vt^as deserted thus, and negleued hy thole to whom Sire was most nearly related, with whom Sire was most intimately conneued, Carey refledled with pleasure on his not having married a woman of So loose a disposition, of So infamous a eharadter : Ire even began to think himself less culpable, for having attempted her to deviate from virtue. -- -- Her incontinence, however, made the Sex in general, appear to him in So unfavourable a light, that he chose to avoid any connexions with them, for Sear of meeting with a Second Mira bosvvell.
+As Miss Boswell was deserted thus, and negleued hy thole to whom Sire was most nearly related, with whom Sire was most intimately conneued, Carey refledled with pleasure on his not having married a woman of So loose a disposition, of So infamous a eharadter : Ire even began to think himself less culpable, for having attempted her to deviate from virtue. -- -- Her incontinence, however, made the Sex in general, appear to him in So unfavourable a light, that he chose to avoid any connexions with them, for Sear of meeting with a Second Mira bosvvell.
--- -- -- aster having Spent Some years in different parts

-of France and Italy, during which I became intimate with him, as he Saved me more than once from being drawn into the greatest hazard of my lise, by the licentious behaviour of the women in both those countries -- he returned to England 5 and, from that time, We continued on the raost friendly Footing.
+-- -- -- aster having Spent Some years in different parts of France and Italy, during which I became intimate with him, as he Saved me more than once from being drawn into the greatest hazard of my lise, by the licentious behaviour of the women in both those countries -- he returned to England 5 and, from that time, We continued on the raost friendly Footing.

 One day pasling by the house, in which he had Spent many, many happy hours with Mira, he Star -- ted, turned pale, and laying his hand on my slioul der, cried, "I am always affected at the Sight of a place once dear to me, but V hich is now remembered with a kind of horror."

 At that instant cne of the prettiest little boys I had ever Seen, very plainly, but neatly drested, puh led him by the coat, and begged him to give him a penny.